victorjonsson/PHP-Benchmark/README.md

 ### Node Command Line Tool

-The execution of the test goes of course much faster if you use the nodejs CLI.
+The execution of the test goes much faster if you use the nodejs CLI.
 First of all you need to [install node](http://nodejs.org/#download) if you haven't already.
+After that you have installed node you have to download the [nodejs script](https://raw.github.com/victorjonsson/PHP-Benchmark/master/php-benchmark) to your server, name the file *php-benchmark*.
+Then navigate to the directory where your nodejs script is located and run one of the following commands:

 `$ node php-benchmark http://mywebsite.com/` Will do a benchmark test with 50 requests that gives you average page generation time, memory peak, number of loaded classes and included files.